fleetdm/fleet/handbook/company/product-groups.md

 If the bug finder is not a Fleetie (e.g., a member of the community), then whoever sees the critical bug should raise the alarm.
 Note that the bug finder here is NOT necessarily the **first** person who sees the bug.
 If you come across a bug you think is critical, but it has not been escalated, raise the alarm!

-Once raised, product confirms whether or not it's critical and defines expected behavior.
+Once raised, product design confirms whether or not it's critical and defines expected behavior.
 When outside of working hours for the product design team or if no one from product design responds within 1 hour, then fall back to the #help-p1 channel.

 Once the critical bug is confirmed, a [priority label](https://fleetdm.com/handbook/company/product-groups#high-priority-user-stories-and-bugs) is applied and the priority response process begins.
 Customer Success notifies impacted customers and the community if community features are impacted.
 If Customer Success is not available, the on-call engineer or infrastructure on-call engineer is responsible for this.
 If a quick fix workaround exists, that should be communicated as well for those who are already upgraded.